the Creative Commons Attribution 4.0 License.

 All of the samples collected from the systematic sampling grid, regardless of their land cover, were analysed using Rock-Eval thermal analysis.
 This included 847 croplands, 571 forests, 496 grasslands, 57 vineyards, 16 wastelands, 46 sites with little human disturbance, and 4 gardens.
 Considering the very small number of samples for wastelands and gardens compared with the whole set, we decided not to include them in the following statistical treatments regarding land covers.
 The number of samples comprising environments with little human disturbance can be considered sufficient for statistical treatment; however, these samples represent a very heterogeneous set (10 miscellaneous subclasses, such as peatlands, alpine grasslands, water edge vegetation, heath, and dry siliceous meadows).
 Thus, we did not consider it relevant to analyse them as a whole.

 To assess the effect of land cover on the Rock-Eval® parameters, we performed pairwise comparisons of medians using non-parametric Kruskal–Wallis tests (p<0.05) followed by Wilcoxon tests, with p<0.05 for each pair.
 The correction of p values within the framework of the multiple comparisons was done using the Holm–Bonferroni method.
 Correlations between parameters were calculated using the Spearman method.
-We conducted a principal component analysis (with the FactoMineR R library; Lê and Husson, 2008) using all of the observations and 11 pedoclimatic parameters: clay, total silt and total sand contents, pH in water, residual water content, carbonate content, mean annual temperature, mean annual precipitation, Tamm and Mehra–Jackson iron oxyhydroxide contents, and the C/N ratio (Fig. A2 in the Appendix).
+We conducted a principal component analysis (with the FactoMineR R library; Lê and Husson, 2008) using all of the observations and 11 pedoclimatic parameters: clay, total silt and total sand contents, pH in water, residual water content, carbonate content, mean annual temperature, mean annual precipitation, Tamm and Mehra–Jackson iron oxyhydroxide contents, and the ratio (Fig. A2 in the Appendix).
 The data processing and statistical analysis were carried out using R software (V4.1.2; R Core Team 2021): the base, datasets, graphics, grDevices, methods, stats, and utils packages were already integrated to R, and the corrplot (Wei and Simko, 2021), car (Fox and Weisberg, 2019), ggplot2 (Wickham, 2016), ggpubr (Kassambara, 2020), factoextra (Kassambara and Mundt, 2020), plot3D (Soetaert, 2021), rstatix (Kassambara, 2021), sf (Pebesma, 2018), and tmap (Tennekes, 2018) packages were added.
 The point maps of the Rock-Eval® hydrogen index and T50_CO2_PYR values were obtained using the tmap and sf R packages.

 3.1 Carbon yields of Rock-Eval® thermal analysis

 Figure 1a presents TOCre6 plotted against TOCea.
-We observed a high correlation (R2= 0.96, n=2037), despite a few points far from the regression line, and an average carbon yield, corresponding to the slope of the regression, equal to 86 %.
+We observed a high correlation (R2 = 0.96, n=2037), despite a few points far from the regression line, and an average carbon yield, corresponding to the slope of the regression, equal to 86 %.
 Limiting the Rock-Eval® dataset to samples passing our quality check with respect to the Rock-Eval® organic carbon yields (yields ranging from 0.7 and 1.3) led to the omission of 145 samples.
 Another sample was left out because of its TOC content: with a TOC value of 0.57 g kg−1, this sample contained too little organic carbon for the data from the Rock-Eval® thermal analysis to be routinely exploitable (Khedim et al., 2021).
 The remaining sample set consisted of samples from 785 croplands, 526 forests, 481 grasslands, 42 vineyards, 14 wastelands, 40 sites with little human disturbance, and 3 gardens.
 A principal components analysis (PCA) conducted on all of the topsoil samples showed no cluster for the samples with poor organic carbon yields (“rejected”) compared with the samples with good yields (“accepted”) (Fig. A2 in the Appendix).
 However, there was a significant difference between the medians of the two groups for many pedoclimatic parameters.
 In particular, the total sand content was on average 76 % higher in the rejected samples compared with accepted samples (101 % higher for the coarse sand and 35 % higher for the fine sand), and the carbonate content was also 67 % higher in the rejected samples compared with accepted samples.

-The remaining sample selection logically showed a better agreement between TOCre6 and TOCea, although with lower TOCre6 values on average compared with TOCea (Rock-Eval® organic carbon yield of 0.87, R2= 0.99, n=1891; Fig. 1b).
-The inorganic carbon content for this sample selection was slightly overestimated by the Rock-Eval® thermal analysis (Rock-Eval® inorganic carbon yield of 1.07, R2= 0.98, n=1891).
-Finally, the total carbon content measured with Rock-Eval® thermal analysis for this sample selection is consistent with the total carbon measured using the elemental analysis (Rock-Eval® total carbon yield of 0.96, R2= 0.99, n=1891).
+The remaining sample selection logically showed a better agreement between TOCre6 and TOCea, although with lower TOCre6 values on average compared with TOCea (Rock-Eval® organic carbon yield of 0.87, R2 = 0.99, n=1891; Fig. 1b).
+The inorganic carbon content for this sample selection was slightly overestimated by the Rock-Eval® thermal analysis (Rock-Eval® inorganic carbon yield of 1.07, R2 = 0.98, n=1891).
+Finally, the total carbon content measured with Rock-Eval® thermal analysis for this sample selection is consistent with the total carbon measured using the elemental analysis (Rock-Eval® total carbon yield of 0.96, R2 = 0.99, n=1891).

 3.2 Soil organic matter thermal stability in French topsoils and its relationships with land cover